yadavanuj1996/learn-ai/MCP/README.md

 ### How MCP solves it
 <img width="930" alt="Screenshot 2025-07-04 at 11 21 10 PM" src="https://github.com/user-attachments/assets/163dec8d-5650-43a3-b92a-a3c3fde358e8" />

-MCP acts as a median between the LLM and all the tool providers and for any tool provider that want to make a tool that works on MCP protocol needs to adhere all the rules and guidelines defined in MCP. (even in official the docs of MCP it is mentioned that this is like a USB C port and can connect to any number and type of tools.)
+MCP acts as a median between the LLM and all the tool providers and for any tool provider that want to make a tool that works on MCP protocol needs to adhere all the rules and guidelines defined in MCP. (even in official docs of MCP it is mentioned that this is like a USB C port and can connect to any number and type of tools.)

 ### MCP Components